Bexley21/Paper/paper.md

-Author: Katherine Bexley and co-author BexMister
+Author: Katherine Bexley (UoM) and co-author BexMister (funky town)
 Title: Using GitBash for CF lab project

 Hello, welcome to me attempting to use version control (KB, 2020).
 I have tried before but failed badly (KB, 2019).